Breinbjerg/E5IOT-Project/README.md

 This project is build with:
 - Argon (Particle) - electrical base
 - Adafruit Ultimate GPS - to track user lokation
-- LCD Screen - to inform the user
 - Google maps API - to generate route on map
 - Mailgun API - for sending map to user
 - LiPo battery - for powering the device